9rum/9rum.github.io/_pages/about.md

   - /about.html
 ---

-I am a principal research engineer at [MaumAI Brain](https://maum-ai.github.io/).
+I am a senior research engineer at [MaumAI Brain](https://maum-ai.github.io/).
 My research interests include parallel and distributed computing systems, with a focus on systems for machine learning.

 Before joining MaumAI, I received my M.S. in Computer Science and Engineering (CSE) from Sogang University, where I studied software systems for parallel training of neural networks.